 Dr Sodera painted the ‘Space Clip’ during his time doing neurosurgery.
 An aneurysm is an abnormal ballooning of a blood vessel.
 This results in a weakened arterial wall, which then has an increased risk of rupture.
 A particular type of bleeding known as ‘subarachnoid haemorrhage’ occurs following the rupture of an arterial aneurysm in the base of the brain.
 The bleeding can be controlled by opening up the skull and placing a tiny stainless steel clip onto the aneurysm.
 In the painting, the tree-like structure represents the arterial supply to the head and neck, and a rupture of an aneurysm of the middle cerebral artery is depicted.
 The spaceship-like shape is really a modified clothes peg, representing the aneurysm clip flying off to stop the bleeding.

-You can watch Vij’s official music videos on his official YouTube channel.
+You can watch the music videos produced by Vij Sodera on his official YouTube channel.

 He also has a special interest in animal biology and has dissected, photographed and filmed numerous anatomical studies including fish; amphibians; lizards, snakes and crocodile; birds including emu; cat, badger, capybara, sheep, cow, zebra, dolphin and giraffe.